Rendez Vous (Inna song): Composition and release

 "Rendez Vous" was written by Ilsey Juber, Andreas Schuller and Thomas Troelsen, whilst production was handled by Troeslen and Schuller under the name Axident.
 The track was recorded in both Copenhagen and Ibiza.
 It is a mid-tempo track containing acoustic elements and a Eurodance-influenced refrain.
 Yohann Ruelle of Pure Charts noticed a "leaping guitar" and electro rhythms in its instrumentation.
 Lyrically, Inna sings nostalgically about meeting the man she loved in the summer.
 "Rendez Vous" samples the melody of Mr. President's "Coco Jamboo" (1996), which resulted in writing credits for its composers Rainer Gaffrey, Kai Matthiesen and Delroy Rennalls.

 The track was first released in Italy on 12 February 2017 by Roton, with its worldwide availability following on 16 February 2016 through both Empire Records and Roton.
 An eight-remix extended play (EP) was also made available for digital download on 9 March 2017 by the same labels.
 "Rendez Vous" was released to celebrate Inna reaching one billion total views on her YouTube channel in February 2017.
 Shortly after, the song was added to Radio Eska's Hot 20 Eska Radio playlist in March 2016.

 Critical and commercial reception

 Music critics received "Rendez Vous" with positive reviews.
 An editor from Radio Eska wrote that the recording had a "spring sound" that "evokes us to forget about the reality surrounding us", further praising its qualitative production.
-Gordon Murray, a staff at Billboard, listed the track at number two on his list of favorite songs of 2016.
+Gordon Murray, a writer at Billboard, listed the track at number two on his list of favorite songs of 2016.
 Commercially, "Rendez Vous" debuted at number 73 on the Romanian Airplay 100 issued on 3 April 2016, reaching its peak position at number 45 on 22 May 2016.
 The song also experienced commercial success in Poland, where it reached number 12 on the Airplay Top 100 chart and topped the Dance Top 50 component chart.
 "Rendez Vous" was certified Gold by the Polish Society of the Phonographic Industry (ZPAV) in the country for selling over 10,000 units.